leontoddjohnson/etc/content/docs/coding/movements/_index.md

 - Select a step in the 6th row to arm recording *at* that step.
 As long as the step corresponds to a step in the *focused* track, movements will record to the slice corresponding to that track.
   - This applies to stereo track pairs as well.
   - When recording, you'll hear the sound of the slice being overdubbed based on the `pre` level set for that track.
 For more on this, see the [parameters](#parameters) section.
-  - The 7th row shows recording progress for the slice (it is also indicated in the **tape slice** display).
+  - The 7th row shows recording progress for the slice (it is also indicated in the **slice waveform** display).

 ### tape levels